vinit-jpl/golang-yt/09myslices/notes.md

 The append function is special.
 When you append elements to a slice, Go checks if the underlying array has enough capacity to hold the new elements:
 If the capacity is sufficient, the new elements are added, and the slice's length is updated.
 If the capacity is insufficient, a new, larger array is allocated.
 The data from the original array is copied into the new array, and the new elements are added.
 This process is known as memory reallocation.

+## removing a value from a slice based on index